-NNPS guides state leaders to identify the leaders for partnership in their regions (county offices or intermediate professional development units), districts, to encourage all schools' capacities to conduct effective and equitable programs of family and community engagement.
+NNPS guides state leaders to identify the leaders for partnership in their districts and encourage them to build all schools' capacities to conduct effective and equitable programs of family and community engagement.

-With this kind of "leadership ladder"-state leaders guide regions to coach district leaders who "shepherd" their schools' ATPs, linked to NNPS for on-going technical assistance-it is possible to move from policy directives to excellent partnership programs.
+With this kind of nested leadership-state leaders assist district leaders who "shepherd" their schools' ATPs, linked to NNPS for on-going technical assistance-it is possible to move from policy directives to excellent partnership programs.